Skip to main content

 AND is prioritized over OR.

-Include Condition: Specifying an “include” condition means that you want visitors who meet this condition to be part of your target segment.
+Is condition: Specifying an Is condition means that you want visitors who meet this condition to be part of your target segment.

-• True: Visitor possesses the characteristic (for example, “Is a New Visitor” is true).
+• True: Visitor possesses the characteristic (for example, desktop device type is true).

-• False: Visitor does not possess the characteristic (for example, “Is a New Visitor” is false).
+• False: Visitor does not possess the characteristic (for example, desktop device type is false).

-Exclude Condition: Specifying an “exclude” condition means that visitors who meet this condition will not be part of your target segment.
+Exclude Condition: Specifying an Is not condition means that visitors who meet this condition will not be part of your target segment.

-• True: Visitor does not possess the characteristic (for example, “Is a New Visitor” is true, meaning they are not new, so they are excluded).
+• True: Visitor does not possess the characteristic (for example, desktop device type is false, meaning the device type is not desktop, so they are included).

-• False: Visitor possesses the characteristic (for example, “Is a New Visitor” is false, meaning they are new, so they are included).
+• False: Visitor possesses the characteristic (for example, desktop device type is true, meaning the device type is desktop, so they are excluded).

 Practical examples and common pitfalls